 - Charli Clark is an environmental artist, beekeeper and gardener.

-- Professor Bridget Anderson’s (Sociology, Politics and International Studies, and Migration Mobilities Institute) current work focusses on how to think and act in non-national ways about mobility and migration and uncovering the shared interests between citizens and migrants that these categorisations work to hide.
+- Professor Bridget Anderson’s (Sociology, Politics and International Studies, and Migration Mobilities Bristol) current work focusses on how to think and act in non-national ways about mobility and migration and uncovering the shared interests between citizens and migrants that these categorisations work to hide.
 Bridget has worked closely with migrant organisations, trade unions and legal practitioners.

 - Dr Nariman Massoumi (Film and Television) is a practice-as-research filmmaker focused on family documentary, autoethnography and displacement.
 He is the coordinator of the research strand ‘Imagination, Belonging, Futures’ of Migration Mobilities Bristol.